What are Special Educational Needs?

 - When a child has specific needs, which are beyond those that the school can provide, additional temporary funding will be sought whilst further assessments are carried out.
 For example a detailed assessment from an Educational Psychologist may provide evidence towards an Education, Health and Care Plan (EHCP).

-How Will My Child Included In Activities Outside The Classroom Including School Trips?
+How Will My Child Be Included In Activities Outside The Classroom Including School Trips?

 - All children are included in all parts of the school curriculum, including school educational visits.
 We will provide the necessary reasonable support to ensure that this is successful.